Skip to Content

 A baby shower can be loads of fun!
 If a baby shower isn’t your thing, perhaps just have a dinner out with your friends to celebrate a new milestone in your life.

-You’ll be sure to get lots of advice from experienced moms, don’t feel silly for taking a notepad!
+You’ll be sure to get lots of advice from experienced moms, so don’t feel silly for taking a notepad!
 Every little drop of knowledge helps.

 Finish the Nursery